Sue: They should recap every episode. It’s really helpful. Hey, what happened to Robert Holmes?

 Sue: The Gangsters man?
 That’s okay.
 He’s pretty good.

-The episode begins on the Time Lords’ space station.
+The episode reconvenes in the Time Lords’ space station.

-Sue: We’re going to see this model shot all the time, aren’t we?
-They’re getting their money’s worth out of it.
+Sue: We’re going to keep seeing this model shot, aren’t we?
+They’re definitely getting their money’s worth out of it.
 You can’t blame them, though.
 It looks great.

-In the courtroom, the Doctor and the Valeyard are fighting for the Inquisitor’s affections.
+The Doctor and the Valeyard are clearly jostling for the Inquisitor’s affections.

 Sue: They both want to shag her in her chambers.
 It’s written all over their faces.

-The next section of evidence takes place on the planet Thoros Beta.
+The next portion of the trial takes place on the planet Thoros Beta.

 And once she’s got that out of her system:

-Sue: It’s an interesting effect.
+Sue: It’s an interesting special effect.
 They are definitely pushing the boat out.
-Speaking of which, park the TARDIS closer to the beach, you idiot!
-Hang on a minute… is it just me or are they using the wrong door on the TARDIS?
-I thought they always opened the door on the right, but now they’re opening the door on the left.
+Speaking of which, park the TARDIS closer to the beach next time, you idiot!
+Hang on a minute… Is it just me or are they using the wrong door on the TARDIS?
+I thought they always opened the door on the right, but now they’re suddenly opening the door on the left.
 That can’t be right, can it?

 Me: Remind me to introduce you to Gallifrey Base when this is all over.

 The Doctor and Peri, acting on information given to them by a “dirty old Warlord”, have arrived on Thoros Beta in search of gunrunners.

 Sue: Peri never gets a break.
 It’s as if her life is one big sexual harassment case.

-When the Doctor and Peri walk across the alien beach, Sue has second thoughts about the paintbox effect.
+As the Doctor and Peri stroll across the alien beach, Sue begins to have second thoughts about the paintbox effect.

-Sue: The fringing is even worse than some 1970s CSO we’ve seen.
-I bet this is what a LSD trip looks like.
+Sue: The fringing is even worse than some 1970s CSO I’ve seen.
+I bet this is what an LSD trip looks like.
 I hope the whole thing isn’t like this.
 I don’t think my eyes could take it.

 But it’s not all bad news.

-Sue: I’m just happy to see the Doctor and Peri smiling and being mates.
-I’m glad the last story wasn’t just a one-off.
+Sue: I’m just happy to see the Doctor and Peri smiling and being mates with each other.
+I’m so glad the last story wasn’t just a one-off.

-The Doctor and Peri find a cave, but once inside, they are immediately attacked by a homicidal creature called the Raak.
+The Doctor and Peri find a cave, but once inside, a homicidal creature called the Raak immediately attacks them.